j6k4m8/coppelia/README.md

 -   Configurable home shelves, sidebar sections, and layout choices
 -   Appearance controls: theme mode, font family, font scale, and layout density
 -   A–Z track browsing with quick alphabet jump
+-   Shuffle playback for albums, artists, genres, and playlists
+-   Jump in random picks with auto-refresh
 -   Cached playlists/tracks/audio with size reporting and cache management
 -   Artwork fallbacks and rich detail views with context actions
 -   **NO ELECTRON 🫦**